 If you find that you cannot pay your court-ordered costs by the due date given to you by the judge, you may ask the court for more time by filing a Motion for Extension for Time to Pay.
 If filed within 30 days of sentencing, you may also file an Application for Waiver of Criminal Court Assessments.
 The waiver of court assessments is not valid for traffic or DUI cases.

 Filing fees for civil and criminal cases are determined by the Illinois General Assembly and the Champaign County Board.
 The filing fee that is associated with a civil or criminal filing has been first approved by the Illinois General Assembly and the amount has been set by the Champaign County Board.

 If you find that you cannot afford the filing fees, you have the opportunity to file an Application for Waiver of Court Fees.
 The Circuit Clerk’s office will accept your potential filing along with the Application for Waiver of Court Fees and the Order.
 If the Order is approved, your filing will be accepted.
-If the Order is denied, you will be notified by mail of the date by which your fees must be paid.
+If the Order is denied, you will be notified by email or phone call of the date by which your fees must be paid.